 "The punishment didn't change me, it is better to discuss with the players to make them understand his mistakes.

 "I questioned [myself] during the last summer.
 I wanted to calm myself down.
 I focus more on my game.
 I must say, I do not give a good account of myself."

-Given the poor image of the 'Generation 1987' players including Samir Nasri and Hatem Ben Arfa, have garnered for themselves, Menez insists that controversy doesn't affect him.
+Despite the poor image the 'Generation 1987' players, including Samir Nasri and Hatem Ben Arfa, have garnered for themselves, Menez insists that controversy doesn't affect him.

 "I'm getting used to it, and it doesn't affect me, this is what I told my family, my wife," he added.
 "I wanted to change, especially for them.